Parallel-in-Time/pySDC/README.md

 Documentation and Testing
 -------------------------

-The source code is (at least for now) completely documented.
+The source code is completely documented (at least for now).
-For doxygen generated documentation, a Doxyfile is provided.
-The latest, auto-generated documentation, can be found on the [PinT server](https://pint.fz-juelich.de/ci/view/pySDC/job/PYSDC_DOCU/doxygen).
+For doxygen generated documentation a Doxyfile is provided.
+The latest, auto-generated documentation can be found on the [PinT server](https://pint.fz-juelich.de/ci/view/pySDC/job/PYSDC_DOCU/doxygen).
 To compile your own documentation, use the [doxypypy](https://github.com/Feneric/doxypypy) filter.

 Some first, rather rudimentary tests can be found in the tests directory and nose should be able to run those out-of-the-box.
 Auto-generated test results are here:
 [![status-img][]](https://pint.fz-juelich.de/ci/view/pySDC/job/PYSDC/lastCompletedBuild/testReport/)